GurlBoss/example_of_my_work/README.md

 # Example_of_my_work
-This repositary shows challenging and also nice finished code.
-The purpose is to show my coding style and thoughts
+This repository showcases a collection of challenging and well-crafted code samples.
+Its main objective is to demonstrate my coding style and thought processes.

 ## Finished
-In folder finished there is assgiment to university and work-interview assgiments.
+Inside the "finished" folder, you can find completed assignments from university and work-interview tasks.

 ## Experimental
-The code contains the example of training the model LSTM.
-The codes are NOT executable without additional files.
-Ask me for more information.
+The "experimental" section includes code examples related to training the LSTM model.
+Please note that these codes are not fully executable without some additional files.
+Feel free to ask me for more information if needed.